Restaurant in Singapore, Singapore

 What should I wear to Tiong Bahru Hainanese Boneless Chicken Rice?

 Wear whatever you are comfortable in.
-This is a hawker stall inside Tampines One mall, and the crowd dresses accordingly — shorts and sandals are the norm.
+This is a hawker stall inside Tampines One mall, the crowd dresses accordingly — shorts and sandals are the norm.
 There is no dress expectation whatsoever, Michelin Bib Gourmand or not.

 Is Tiong Bahru Hainanese Boneless Chicken Rice good for a special occasion?